-This was the first of the recovered aircraft to be restored by Robert
+This was the first of the recovered Japanese aircraft to be restored by Robert

-When the Val first flew on November 22, 1969 it was not yet registered or cleared with Transport Canada.
-Transportation Canada had RCMP officers present at Diemert's private airfield to arrest him when he was going to land after the flight, Instead, he flew about 20 miles to the RCAF base at nearby Portage la Prairie and landing there.
-Being a military base, Transport Canada had no authority and could not arrest him.
+Being a military base, the DOT had no authority and could not arrest the pilot.
 Diemert reported getting the plane to 260 knots, but felt that it was capable of 325.
 He said: "It handled like a big AT-6.
 Heavy on the controls, but "quite speedy and very maneuverable, of course."

-Later, he flew the aircraft to Ottawa and delivered it to Canadian
+Later, he flew the aircraft to Ottawa Airport and delivered it to the Canadian

-for the transportation services of the Royal Canadian Air Force (RCAF), for transporting the wreckage from Port Moresby in January 1969.
+for the transportation services provided by the Royal Canadian Air Force (RCAF) when transporting the Japanese wreckage to Canada in January 1969.

 Museum restoration hanger,